Buying the horse is only the beginning…

 How Much Do Horse Polo Wraps Cost?

-are similar to sport boots in how they protect their skin from dirt or scrapes and can provide a little extra support.
+Polo wraps are similar to sport boots in that they protect their skin from dirt or scrapes and can provide a little extra support.
 They’re usually a lot cheaper, though, and generally run $15 to $100.

 The trick with polo wraps is learning how to actually put them on your horse!